 China is on the move . . . but to where?
 What's really happening there?
 What does it imply for the United States, for economic life, and for the Christian church?

 Join students from Gordon College, Westmont College, and Biola University for nineteen days of travel and study in China:

-A typical day will include some combination of the following: faculty briefings, visits to historic sites, lectures by Chinese academics and officials, factory tours and discussions with business leaders, and free time for individual exploration of the cities.
+A typical day combines two or three of the following: a faculty briefing, a visits to a historic site, a lecture by a Chinese academic or official, a factory tour and discussion with business leaders, and free time for individual exploration of the cities.

 This seminar is open to all Gordon students.
 There are no course pre-requisites.
 Chinese language speakers will be with the group at all official functions and visits.
 Meetings will be translated as necessary.
 Participants are not required to have any level of Chinese language fluency.